Types of Switching in Computer Network

 3. Circuit Disconnect

 The second switch also does the same work.
 This process goes on until a switch is reached with which the destination node is connected directly.
-The last switch sends the connection request then it sends an acknowledgement signal to the sender.
+The last switch sends the connection request then it sends an acknowledgment signal to the sender.
 The time required for circuit establishment is 2-10 seconds depending on the network and the distance between the endpoints.

 The circuit may disconnect by either end and the disconnection information transfers from one end to another following the dedicated path.
 The intermediate switches after passing the disconnection information release the path.
 In this way, the dedicated path becomes free and can be used for a new connection.